Best computer speakers 2024: upgrade your desktop audio with our expert picks

 -

-In terms of their size and shape, the new LSX II LT are practically indistinguishable from the standard LSX II, keeping the iconic tangerine waveguide and shiny Uni-Q driver array for which KEF is so well-known.
-The 11th-gen 11.5cm Uni-Q driver array, in which the tweeter sits in the centre of the mid/bass, is here too, with the Class D active speakers putting out a total of 200Ws - 30 of those to drive the tweeter, and 70 powering the mid/bass across each channel.
+In terms of their size and shape, the newer LSX II LT are practically indistinguishable from the standard LSX II, keeping the iconic tangerine waveguide and shiny Uni-Q driver array for which KEF is so well-known.
+The 11th-gen 11.5cm Uni-Q driver array, in which the tweeter sits in the centre of the mid/bass, is here too, with the Class D active speakers putting out a total of 200Ws – 30 of those to drive the tweeter, and 70 powering the mid/bass across each channel.

 KEF has taken a winning formula and streamlined it beautifully.
-The key connectivity options - an HDMI ARC port for your TV, optical input, subwoofer output - are all here, but unlike the standard LSX II, the LT only require a single mains lead plugged into the primary unit while the spare speaker takes power via a USB-C interspeaker cable.
+The key connectivity options – an HDMI ARC port for your TV, optical input and subwoofer output – are all here, but unlike the standard LSX II, the LT only require a single mains lead plugged into the primary unit while the spare speaker takes power via a USB-C interspeaker cable.
 There's no aux input or the chance to have a wireless connection between the speakers, though, so if you really need those facilities, we'd recommend considering the full-fat KEF LSX II.

-Sonically superb and slimmed down without becoming overly compromised, the KEF LSX II LT feels like a really, really smart investment.
+Sonically superb and slimmed down without becoming overly compromised, the KEF LSX II LT feels like a really smart investment.

 Read our full KEF LSX II LT review